JetBrains/inspection-plugin/README.md

 * `reformat.quickFix`: apply quick fixes for fixed code-style errors (true by default)
 * `plugins.kotlin.version`: version of downloading kotlin plugin (by default used bundled to IDEA)
 * `plugins.kotlin.location`: URL of downloading kotlin plugin
+* `tempDirInHome`: chooses to store plugin data (like unzipped IDEA or Kotlin plugin) either in home directory (true) or in temp directory (false, default).

 If you wish to change location of report file, you should specify it in closure for particular task, e.g.